kashmir96/osoappliance/content/posts/commercial-oven-nz.md

 ---

 title: Commercial Oven Nz
 description: "A commercial oven is an essential piece of equipment for any food-serving business.
-Whether you’re a bakery, cafeteria, restaurant...you wont regret reading on"
+Whether you’re a bakery, cafeteria, restaurant...check it out to learn"
 keywords: oven nz
-publishDate: 44939
+publishDate: 1/13/2023
 tags: ["Oven", "New Zealand"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/oven/138.webp
+ image: /img/oven/175.webp
- alt: 'locally useful oven not long acquired'
+ alt: 'someones prized oven that has shown great potential '

 ---